Ask any lawyer, “How much does a divorce cost?” and the answer you will inevitably hear is: “It depends!”

 2. Talk to your spouse.

-Talking directly to your spouse also cuts the most expensive middlemen (your lawyers) out of your conversation.
-While that is not a good idea if your spouse is abusive, violent, or can easily manipulate you, for most people, having even a semi-reasonable conversation with your spouse can save you tens of thousands of dollars in legal fees.
+While doing that is not a good idea if your spouse is abusive, violent, or can easily manipulate you, for most people, having even a semi-reasonable conversation with your spouse can save you tens of thousands of dollars in legal fees.

 3. Talk to your lawyer.

-Really.
-You should know your lawyer’s strategy and have at least some estimate about what implementing that strategy will cost you.
-For example, if your lawyer plans on sending multiple subpoenas, interrogatories, and document production requests, you should ask your lawyer how much doing all of that will cost you.
+For example, if your lawyer plans on sending multiple subpoenas, taking depositions and burying your spouse in a mountain of discovery requests, you should ask your lawyer how much doing all of that will cost you.

 You should also be able to talk to your lawyer about your options.
 While taking a more amicable approach in your case may not get you quite as much money as fighting in court would, if fighting will cost you more than what you stand to gain from the fight, then why do it?